 Charleston Metro Rent by City — May 2026

-Summerville leads the metro at 10 days on market, with Mount Pleasant and Goose Creek close behind at 11 days each, signaling that suburban demand is running hot heading into summer.
-Charleston city proper is the softest spot on the table at 23 days on market, more than double Summerville's pace, with rents slipping 0.1% month-over-month.
-Three of the five cities are leasing in 11 days or fewer, pointing to a metro where suburban submarkets are absorbing renters quickly while the urban core moves at a noticeably slower clip.
+Summerville leads the Charleston metro at 10 days on market, with Mount Pleasant and Goose Creek close behind at 11 days each, signaling strong suburban demand heading into peak leasing season.
+Charleston city is the clear outlier, sitting at 23 days on market, more than twice the pace of the suburbs.
+Three of five cities are leasing in under two weeks, making Charleston the exception in an otherwise tight metro.

 | City | Median Rent | 2BR Median | 3BR Median | Avg.
 DOM | MoM Change |